The Boys Next Door (1985 film): Home media

-The Boys Next Door (entitled "No Apparent Motive" in Australia) was released on VHS in 1986 by New World Video.
+The Boys Next Door was released on VHS in 1986 by New World Video.
 The DVD was released on May 15, 2001, by Anchor Bay Entertainment.
 The DVD includes commentary by director Spheeris and co-star Caulfield, a trailer and talent bios.
 The film was later released on Blu-ray in the United States by Severin Films in 2019, and the United Kingdom in 2023.
-Special features include audio Commentary with Director Penelope Spheeris and Actor Maxwell Caulfield and interviews with Caulfield and Christopher McDonald titled Both Sides of the Law.
+Special features include audio Commentary with Spheeris and Caulfield, and interviews with Caulfield and Christopher McDonald.

 Reception

 Critical response

 Time Out London called The Boys Next Door superior to Spheeris' previous work Suburbia (1984) in that it didn't try to sympathize with the two lead characters while still letting in a "glimmer of understanding into the murderers' feelings."

 Vincent Canby, comparing the film to Over the Edge (1979) for its negative picture of a California teenager and to Badlands (1973) for its "lean and unsentimental" atmosphere, described it as a "very well made, disorienting movie about inarticulated despair and utter hopelessness."
 He praised the performances of Caulfield, Sheen, and D'Arbanville in the film.

+Anton Bitel for Little White Lies called the film "a messy, dispiriting portrait of two rebels without a cause who go off the rails as they come of age, leaving only suffering and death in their wake.